tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Publishing ESNI keys in the DNS requires care to ensure correct behavior.
-There are deployment environments in which a domain is served by multiple server operators who do not manage the ESNI Keys.
-Because ESNIKeys and A/AAAA lookup are independent, it is therefore possible to obtain an ESNIKeys record which does not match the A/AAAA records.
+There are deployment environments in which a domain is served by multiple server operators who do not manage the ESNI keys.
+Because ESNI and A/AAAA lookups are independent, it is therefore possible to obtain an ESNI record which does not match the A/AAAA records.
 (That is, the host to which an A or AAAA record refers is not in possession of the ESNI keys.)
-The design of the system must therefore allow clients to detect and recover from this situation.
+The design of the system must therefore allow clients to detect and recover from this situation (see
+{{esni-resolution}} for more details).

 Servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
 This yields